vseryakov/backendjs/README.md

   Create or replace a connection between two accounts, required parameters are:
     - `id` - id of account to connect to
     - `type` - type of connection, like,dislike,....
-    - _connected - the reply will contain a property connected set to 1 if the other side of our connection is connected to me as well
+    - _connected - the reply will contain a property `connected` set to 1 if the other side of our connection is connected to us as well
+    - _recent - if 1 tells to updte bk_recent table wich maintains list of recent connections for an account and can be queried using `/connection/recent` API call

   This call automatically creates a record in the bk_reference table which is reversed connection for easy access to information like
   ''who is connected to me'' and auto-increment like0, like1 counters for both accounts in the bk_counter table.